rachel0427/CSE230_project/README.md

 #### Expectations
 We believe we are at a good place in our development and expect to complete the game by the deadline.
 However, during our development, we have made some updates to our goals and designs that would benefit the overall outcome and user experience.

   1. We have decided to remove the time block feature so the player only performs 1 activity per day.
-During our development, we realized that adding the time block feature would add too much complexity as well as repetitiveness to this game, and removing this feature would improve clearity and player experience.
+During our development, we realized that adding the time block feature would add too much complexity as well as repetitiveness to this game, and removing this feature would improve clarity and player experience.
   2. Since we have implemented the foundational logic of the game, we want to make improvements regarding visual aspects of the game.
 We plan to add some ASCII arts to our game interface.
   3. We also want to integrate the logic of early stopping the game when user triggers some selection, for example calling for help and succeeding or deer hunting and get hurt.
 This adds to the randomness of our game and makes it more playable.
   4. The weather's influence on the survival play status is yet to be implemented.
 We expect to incorporate the changes in our next developmental stage.
   5. We plan to add ASCII art and decorations: integrate ASCII art or other decorative elements to enhance the visual appeal and theme of the game.
 They possibly include sun, clouds, rain etc.
-  6. We plan to use brick's widgets, such as ProgressBar or custom widgets, to represent the health, hunger, and thirst bars dynamically.
-Update these widgets based on player choices, time progression, and weather conditions.
-  7. We plan to utilize the library's support for colors to enhance the visual appeal.
+  6. We plan to utilize the library's support for colors to enhance the visual appeal.
 Assign distinct colors to different elements such as bars, prompts, and choices.
 For example, you can use green for health, blue for hunger, and yellow for thirst.